mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

     The page will try to automatically recommend the correct architecture (64- or 32-bit), but you can select "All Download Versions" to get more choices.
 To determine your computer architecture manually, go to :menuselection:`Settings --> About`.
 Your architecture will be listed as the :guilabel:`System Type` in the :guilabel:`Device Specifications` section.

-    Krita by default downloads an **installer EXE**, but you can also download a **portable zip-file** version instead.
+    Krita by default downloads an **installer EXE**, but you can also download a **portable ZIP file** version instead.
 Unlike the installer version, this portable version does not show previews in Windows Explorer automatically.
 To get these previews with the portable version, also install Krita's **Windows Shell Extension** extension (available on the download page).

     These files are also available from the `KDE download directory <https://download.kde.org/stable/krita/>`_.
 Windows Store: